Federal Criminal Defense Attorney in San Antonio

 After entering into a plea or after being found guilty, you will be interviewed by the Federal Probation Department.
 This report will have details about your childhood, education, mental health, general health, the offense, criminal history, and your finances.

 This report will give the sentencing judge a comprehensive view of you on paper.
-Probation will calculate what they believe should be an appropriate sentencing guideline range and the judge will refer to this report for facts.
+Probation will calculate what they believe should be an appropriate sentencing guideline range, and the judge will refer to this report for facts.

-Objections to PSR
+Objections to PSR in Federal Cases

 After the PSR is prepared, your federal criminal attorney generally has 14 days to object to items in the report.
 During this time, your federal attorney will review the PSR with you and go over what details to contest.